kyma-project/telemetry-manager/docs/user/README.md

 ### Metric Gateway/Agent

-The metric gateway and agent is based on a [OTel Collector](https://opentelemetry.io/docs/collector/) [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
+The metric gateway and agent are based on an [OTel Collector](https://opentelemetry.io/docs/collector/) [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 The gateway provides an [OTLP-based](https://opentelemetry.io/docs/reference/specification/protocol/) endpoint to which applications can push the metric signals.
 The agent scrapes annotated Prometheus-based workloads.
 According to a MetricPipeline configuration, the gateway processes and ships the metric data to a target system.

 For details, see [Metrics](./04-metrics.md).